windischb/NavMenuDemo/README.md

 * Open the Solution
 * Start Debugging or Start without Debugging...

-The compiled WebClient is in the wwwroot Folder, there no more Steps are necessary to run the Demo.
+The compiled WebClient is in the wwwroot Folder, no more Steps necessary to run the Demo.
 Just open the Browser, and navigate to `https://localhost:5001`

 As this is just a Demo you do not need any User Credentials or something similar.